manuka/structured-elements/README.md

 ### RecordSchema

 An inline object that is effectively a single-use model definition that we don't have to add to the registry.
-These have the same format as our model definitions, except that we don't wrap them in a function.
+These have the same format as our model definitions, except that we don't need to wrap them in a function.

+When it boils down to it, models are basically functions that return record schemas.
+We wrap them in functions to prevent define-time reference errors, then we add them to the registry with a ModelId so that we can reuse them.

-These are commonly used to specify nested fields as part of an overall model definition.
+Record schemas are commonly used to specify nested fields as part of an overall model definition, since it would be too annoying and indirect to define a model for every single object in our data.
 For example:

 ```typescript
 import { type Model } from "@lib/models"